 Walk Score gives 1225 Old Town’s location a “Walker’s Paradise” score of 98 and an “Excellent Transit” score of 89.

 Shopping.
 Grocery shopping doesn’t get more convenient than having Plum Market, a full-service high-end grocer in your building.
-Jewel and Dominick’s are a few blocks in either direction on Division St, and the original Treasure Island is a few blocks north on Wells St. A new Target is nearing completion several blocks west on Division St. Walgreen’s pharmacies are nearby on Division St and Wells St.
+Jewel is a few blocks away on Division St, and the original Treasure Island is a few blocks north on Wells St. A new Target is nearing completion several blocks west on Division St. Walgreen’s pharmacies are nearby on Division St and Wells St.

 Wells Street is home to an eclectic array of boutiques and other retail establishments.
 Big-box retailing is available at the nearby Clybourn Corridor, and 1225 Old Town is within walking distance of Oak Street boutiques and Michigan Avenue’s Magnificent Mile shops.